axelarnetwork/axelarate-community/documentation/docs/Exercises/Exercise 5.md

 axelard tx evm link ethereum axelarnet $(axelard keys show [key-name] -a) [token] --from [key-name]
 ```
 Look for `successfully linked [Ethereum Ropsten deposit address] and [Axelar Network dst addr]`
 2. External: send wrapped tokens to  [Ethereum Ropsten deposit address] (e.g. with Metamask).
-You need to have some Ropsten testnet Ether on the address to send transactions.
+You need to have some Ropsten testnet Ether on the address to send the transaction.
 Wait for 30 Ethereum block confirmations.
 You can monitor the status of your deposit using the testnet explorer: https://ropsten.etherscan.io/

 3. Confirm the Ethereum transaction